akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 ### Scaling better with many masters

 If the singleton master becomes a bottleneck we could start several master actors and shard the jobs among them.
-This could be achieved by using [Akka Cluster Sharding](http://doc.akka.io/docs/akka/current/scala/cluster-sharding.html) with many `Master` actors as entities and a hash of some sort on the payload deciding which master it should go to.
+This could be achieved by using [Akka Cluster Sharding](http://doc.akka.io/docs/akka/current/scala/cluster-sharding.html) with many `WorkManager` actors as entities and a hash of some sort on the payload deciding which master it should go to.

 ### More tools for building distributed systems